Expunging Misdemeanor and Felony Records

 Contact the Experienced Criminal Defense Attorneys at Bailey & Galyen

 At the law office of Bailey & Galyen, we provide a free initial consultation to every client.
-To set up an appointment with an experienced Texas criminal defense attorney, contact us by e-mail or call our offices at one of the convenient locations listed below.
+To set up an appointment or to discuss the cost to expunge your criminal record, contact us by e-mail or call us at 844-402-2992.
 We will take your call 24 hours a day, seven days a week.